-It continues to be Bendigo and Adelaide Bank's vision to be Australia's leading customer-connected bank.
+Bendigo and Adelaide Bank's vision is to be Australia's most customer-connected bank.
 We believe our strength comes from our focus on the success of our customers, people, partners and communities.
-We take a 100-year view of our business; we listen and respect every customer's choice, needs and objectives.
+We take a 100-year view of our business; we respectfully listen and respond to every customer's choice, needs and objectives.
 We partner for sustainable long-term outcomes and aim to be relevant, connected and valued.